-Land Use Compatibility Improvement: Will enhance the compatibility of land used surrounding the airport.
+Land Use Compatibility Improvement: Will enhance the compatibility of land use surrounding the Airport.

 Responsible Implementing Parties: Franklin County, Jefferson Township, City of Gahanna, and Columbus Regional Airport Authority (CRAA)

 Steps: CRAA to continue working with local jurisdictions to implement the recommendations for the area defined in the ALUMD.